yafira/dall-e/README.md

-# Salvador Dall-E, A Image Generator App using React and Dall-E 2 API
+# Salvador Dall·E, A Image Generator App using React and DALL·E 2 API

 ## Fun facts: